-As Geographers at the end of each Milestone, the vast majority of pupils have sustained mastery of the content, that is, they remember it all and are fluent in it; some pupils have a greater depth of understanding.
+As active participants in sport and performance, at the end of each Milestone, the vast majority of pupils have sustained mastery of the content, that is, they remember the majority of it and are skilful in their use of it; some pupils have a greater depth of understanding in terms of tactics and appropriate use of skill.
+Children have had the opportunity to learn a wide range of physical skills, children have acquired the basic building blocks for the competence, confidence, and motivation, to try many physical activities and sports.